MP Estate Planning UK

 Definition of a Trust

-A Trust, on the other hand, is a legal entity that holds and manages assets for the benefit of beneficiaries.
-It can be effective immediately upon creation and can continue to manage assets either during the settlor’s lifetime or after their death.
-Trusts are versatile and can be tailored to meet specific needs, such as providing for minor children or protecting assets from creditors.
+A Trust is a legal arrangement in which assets are held and managed by trustees for the benefit of named beneficiaries.
+Unlike a company, a trust does not have its own legal personality — the trustees are the legal owners of the trust assets, and they manage them according to the terms set out in the trust deed.
+A lifetime trust takes effect immediately upon creation and can continue to manage assets both during the settlor’s lifetime and long after their death.
+Trusts are versatile and can be tailored to meet specific needs, such as providing for minor children, protecting assets from care fees, or preventing sideways disinheritance in blended families.

 Key Differences Between Trusts and Wills

-The primary differences between trusts and wills lie in their purpose, functionality, and the timing of their effectiveness.
-While a Will is primarily concerned with the distribution of assets after death, a Trust can manage assets both during one’s lifetime and after.
-This fundamental difference impacts how assets are handled, the level of control maintained by the individual, and the potential for avoiding probate.
+The primary differences between trusts and Wills lie in their purpose, functionality, and the timing of their effectiveness.
+While a Will is primarily concerned with distributing assets after death, a lifetime trust can protect and manage assets both during your lifetime and after.
+This fundamental difference impacts how assets are handled, the level of control you maintain, and whether your family has to navigate probate at all.
+Trust assets are managed by trustees, who can act immediately upon the settlor’s death — no waiting for the Probate Registry, no frozen accounts, no public scrutiny.

 FeatureWillTrust